HenningUe/ecoincome-js-travel-emissions/README.md

 The example is executable in the codespace of this repo.

+How to use?
+- ask someone to provide you with a properly configured .env-file
+- navigate to folder `/workspaces/ecoincome-js-travel-emissions/travel-emission-api`
+- start db-server by calling `npm run start:dev:db`
+- start nestjs-app by calling `npm run start`
-The server runs locally on port 3000.
+- The server runs locally on port 3000.
 Requests can be sent via a corresponding client (e.g. browser).

 Functions implemented:
 - `getCO2EmissionKgTotalPerPerson`